 This North Shore mainstay (it’s been around for over 50 years!) knows flapjacks.
 The menu has over a dozen varieties from the kiddie favorite “little dollars” to the oven-baked thick and gooey apple cinnamon pancake.
 Each location is super kid-friendly with plenty of high chairs and spots to sit while you wait for your table.
 Because, let’s face it: There will be a wait.

 For good old fashioned goodness: Delia’s Kitchen

 These pancakes are so delicious you’ll forget they could even be good for you!
 They’re made with healthy whole grain buckwheat and simplicity is key.
 The old-fashioned stack is served in a classic manner with butter and syrup.
-The only challenge may be ignoring the bacon pancakes listed above them on the menu.
+The only challenge may be ignoring the bacon pancakes listed on the menu.
 Be sure to try their blueberry lemon ricotta stacks.
 So, so, so good!

 photo: Blueberry Hill